Shame (2011 film)

-Shame is a 2011 erotic psychological drama film, set in New York, directed by Steve McQueen, co-written by McQueen and Abi Morgan, and starring Michael Fassbender and Carey Mulligan as grown siblings.
-It was co-produced by Film4 and See-Saw Films.
+Shame is a 2011 British psychological drama film produced by Film4 and See-Saw Films, directed by Steve McQueen, and co-written by McQueen and Abi Morgan.
+It stars Michael Fassbender as a sex addicted New Yorker named Brandon, whose life starts to unravel when his younger sister (Carey Mulligan) shows up in his life.
 The film's explicit scenes reflecting the protagonist's sexual addiction resulted in a rating of NC-17 in the United States.

-Shame was released in the United Kingdom on 13 January 2012.
-It received generally positive reviews, with praise for its director, Fassbender's and Mulligan's performances, and realistic depiction of sexual addiction.
+Shame premiered at the 68th Venice International Film Festival, where it was selected for its main competition and where Fassbender won the Volpi Cup for Best Actor.
+It was released in the United Kingdom on 13 January 2012.
+It received positive reviews from critics, who praised the film’s direction, screenplay, musical score, Fassbender's and Mulligan's performances, and realistic depiction of sexual addiction.
+Among its numerous accolades, Fassbender received nominations from the Golden Globes and BAFTA Awards, both for Best Actor.
+The film has since been ranked among one of the best films of the 21st century thus far.

 Plot

-Brandon Sullivan is a sex-addicted executive living in New York City; he frequently has sex with prostitutes, views pornography, and masturbates several times daily.
-One day, Brandon makes eye contact with a woman wearing an engagement ring on the subway during his morning commute.
-She initially reciprocates but becomes uncomfortable.
-When they exit, she disappears into the crowd.
-Brandon and his married boss, David, hit on women at a club.
-Later, Brandon has sex in a back alley with a woman David was pursuing at the club.
+Brandon Sullivan is an executive living in New York City; he frequently has sex with prostitutes, views pornography, and masturbates several times daily, including at work.
+One day, during his morning commute, Brandon makes eye contact with a woman wearing an engagement ring on the subway.
+She initially reciprocates but becomes uncomfortable; when they exit, she disappears into the crowd.
+Brandon shares a shallow friendship with his adulterous boss, David.
+One night, after David fails to hit on women at a club, Brandon has sex in a back alley with a woman David was pursuing.

 Brandon has been ignoring calls from his sister, Sissy, who is a lounge singer.
 He arrives at his apartment and is startled to find her in his shower.
-Sissy has a few gigs in the city and asks to stay; he later hears her pleading on the telephone with her lover not to reject her.
-Brandon and David watch Sissy perform "New York, New York" in a bar, which makes Brandon emotional.
+Sissy has a few gigs in the city and asks to stay.
+Brandon reluctantly accepts, uncomfortable around her outgoing personality.
+He later hears her pleading on the telephone with her lover not to reject her.
+Brandon and David watch Sissy perform "New York, New York" in a bar, making Brandon emotional.
 David flirts with Sissy and notices scars from self-inflicted wounds on her arms.
 Sissy has sex with David in her brother's bedroom.
-Later that night, she attempts to get in bed with Brandon; he orders her out of the room.
+Overhearing them, Brandon becomes disturbed and goes out jogging.
+Later that night, Sissy attempts to lie in bed with Brandon for comfort, but he angrily yells at her to leave.

-After the computer system at Brandon's company is infected with a computer virus, they find that his hard drive is full of pornography.
+After the computer system at Brandon's company is infected with a virus, they find that his hard drive is full of pornography.
 David assumes Brandon's intern is responsible.
-Brandon goes on a date with co-worker Marianne, who is recently separated and believes in commitment, while Brandon dislikes the idea of marriage and admits that the longest relationship he has been in lasted just four months.
-When they reach the subway, they go home separately.
+Brandon goes on a date with co-worker Marianne, who is recently separated.
+The date starts uneasy, as Brandon arrives late and Marianne is bemused at his dismissal of commitment in relationships, but things improve after they share real chemistry and go home separately on amicable terms.